It’s no secret that the food in France is c’est magnifique!

 Whether you’d rather kick off your day with a Pain au chocolat or stuff your face full of creamy Camembert, there is no disputing that France is a foodie’s paradise.
 You may be familiar with the different wine regions in France (Bordeaux, Champagne or Beaujolais anyone?), but you may not be aware that French cuisine varies quite noticeably from region to region.

-Burgundy is not only one of the best food and wine regions in the whole country, but it’s also a beautiful place to visit.
+Burgundy and the Loire Valley are not only some of the best food and wine regions in the whole country, but also beautiful place sto visit.
 With the scenic waterways of the Loire Valley, the gorgeous towns of Pouilly Fume and Sancerre and the Roman history of the Burgoyne region, you’ll never be stuck for ways to work up an appetite.

 To get your imagination (and tastebuds) running wild, here are some of my favourite foods from the Burgundy region you simply must try when you visit.

 When I think of France, I think of cheese.
 And pastries and wine and berets and art.
 But mostly cheese.
 And when it comes to the finest cheese in the land it’s hard to go past Crottin de Chavignol.
 It’s an exceptional goat cheese produced in the Loire Valley and has been gracing our mouths with its presence since the 16th century.
 This hard cheese is white in colour and has a strong, nutty flavour.
 Interestingly, unlike most goat cheeses, it can be eaten at various stages of maturity, becoming stronger in flavour the longer it matures.
 So, get yourself a nice glass of Burgundy Pinot Noir to go with it and enjoy.